 In order to facilitate such transfers, the Smithsonian National Air and Space Museum has established a process intended to facilitate collaboration with other museums and educational organizations who share our goal of preserving, exhibiting and interpreting objects of historical interest related to the history of aviation and space flight.
 The process will identify appropriate recipients and formally transfer ownership of objects deaccessioned from the National Air and Space Museum to qualified museums and educational organizations.

 To achieve this goal the National Air and Space Museum will:

 The National Air and Space Museum has identified a number of objects as candidates for transfer, and this list is available through the following link: Transfer Candidates.
 Objects on this list have been evaluated against Smithsonian and National Air and Space Museum collections criteria and have been determined to be appropriate deaccession candidates that may be of potential interest for exhibition and study within the collections of other museums and educational organizations.
-This list will be updated regularly, with the next additions to the list expected in spring 2014.
+This list will be updated annually, with new additions to the list finalized by May 31, 2014.

 Museums or educational organizations interested in requesting the formal transfer of objects from this list are required to submit a request form for their institution to:

 Independence Avenue at Sixth Street SW

 Proposals for transfer of Museum artifacts will be evaluated on two broad criteria: A commitment to keep objects in the public domain and a capacity to ensure their long-term preservation.
 The request form asks for information that will help National Air and Space Museum staff assess the ability of requesting organizations to meet these objectives.
 Some of the relevant factors include: